on the southern borders of Rus

 Ryazan region is famous for great battles, monuments of Orthodox architecture and ancient crafts.
-Here in the city of Kasimov is the ancient capital of the Tatar Khanate, and nearby are classic Russian landscapes, which the poet Sergey Yesenin glorified.
-The vast expanses of the Oka River, magnificent monasteries, folk crafts and protected forest groves - all this can be found in the vicinity of Ryazan.
+Here in the city of Kasimov is the ancient capital of the Tatar Khanate, and nearby are the classic Russian landscapes, which were glorified by the poet Sergei Yesenin.
+The endless expanses of the Oka, majestic monasteries, folk crafts and reserved forest groves - all this can be found in the vicinity of Ryazan.

 Top 10 interesting places to visit: